 This article describes how to set up integrations that post calendar notifications to one’s private channel or Slackbot on Slack.
-You don’t need to be a calendar administrator to do this – it is for any users of Teamup Calendar.
+You don’t need to be a calendar administrator to do this; it is for any users of Teamup Calendar.

-For setting up integrations that post calendar notifications to group channels on Slack, please check out this article with detailed information for calendar administrators.
+For instructions on how a calendar administrator can set up Teamup notifications to a group channel, see this article with detailed information for calendar administrators.

-Setting up the integration
+How to set up the Slack integration

-Step 1: Access the Slack integration option
+Step 1: Access the Slack Integration option

-Step 2: Obtaining Slack authorization
+Step 2: Obtain Slack authorization

 If you click the Save button before obtaining the authorization, you will be prompted with an error.